 - Users can also consider Udemy, Coursera, and Pluralsight, which are all online platforms that offer courses on a variety of topics within the umbrella of data science.

 For more alternatives, check out our best resources to learn data science.

 How does Kaggle compare to Pathrise?

 Kaggle is a community for data scientists that includes competitions, micro-courses, repositories, and datasets for projects.
 It is a great resource for people who are looking to expand their knowledge and keep their skills sharp.

 At Pathrise, not only do we provide 1-on-1 and peer technical interview prep, including whiteboarding sessions, but we also work with our fellows on behavioral interviews, resume and LinkedIn optimization, portfolio building and strengthening, cold email and reverse recruiting, and negotiation templates and guidance.
-The community of current fellows and alumni provide job-seekers in our program with support as they move through the often difficult job search.
+The community of current fellows, alumni, and of course our expert mentors support fellows in our program as they move through the job search.

 That being said, there is definitely an opportunity for fellows to use Kaggle as a resource alongside Pathrise, especially for data scientists who want to use the competitions as interview prep.
 We always encourage fellows in our program to practice and learn as much as possible.
 That means that Kaggle is a good place to go for our data science fellows.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With our tips and guidance, we’ve seen our fellows interview scores double.